G.D. Águias de Camarate: Formation

-The beginning of the Grupo Desportivo Águias de Camarate in schools takes place in 1999/00.
-He still had hardly given the first paços and they obtain a brilliant participation in the IV Iberian Tournament of schools, being able to be the best classified equipment of the county of Loures.
+The beginning of the Grupo Desportivo Águias de Camarate takes place in schools in 1999/00.
+They had hardly given the first paços when they got a chance to participate in the IV Iberian Tournament of schools, classified as top equipment of the county of Loures.

 In 2006, the project of the schools of Grupo Desportivo Águias de Camarate begins, dream of the ball, which currently has more than 190 children.

 Since 2012 the training project has been named AC Foot and has teams of Initiates, Infants A1, A2 and B, Benjamins A and B, Traquinas and Petizes.